 Although a lymphocyte level of greater than or equal to 5,000 B cells helps doctors make a diagnosis, it does not appear to determine a person’s outlook.

 Instead, researchers use staging systems for this purpose.
-A standard staging system for chronic lymphocytic leukemia is the Rai staging system, in which a lower stage indicates a better outlook.
+A standard staging system for chronic lymphocytic leukemia is the

 All stages include lymphocytosis.
 They also include the following: